-Hologate is the number 1 VR platform in the world, with more than 200 installations and 2 million plays.
+Hologate Arena is the number 1 VR platform in the world, with more than 250 installations and 4 million plays.
 It’s also designed to be an attractive, eye-catching piece for your entertainment center.
 The open-air layout allows spectators to watch people play and take in the VR action on the monitors above the playing space.
 This attracts a crowd and many of our clients find that once a line starts, it doesn’t stop.

 Some other systems make customers feel self-conscious about spectators watching them because of the awkward game mechanics.
 They try to solve this by placing the attraction behind a wall, but this limits your customer exposure and your ability to generate revenue.
 You want a system that’s attractive to look at, with game mechanics that aren’t cumbersome for customers.

 “Hologate is one of our top VR attractions.
 It’s reliable, operator friendly, always busy, and people love the experience.
 It’s worked so well for us we got a second one!”

 Brent Bushnell, Two Bit Circus

 Square Footage, Throughput, and Operational Efficiency